Bugling Elk Ranch

 - Improvements: The ranch has a rustic hunting camp that is approximately 1,000 sq. ft. with 3 bedrooms and 1 bath and has electricity, telephone and a state permitted well.
 The camp also has an attached workshop, storage area and carport to pull in recreational vehicles.
 In addition there is a large detached metal barn for vehicles, tools and equipment.
 Entrance to the ranch is gated and locked.
 Numerous building sites exist for a new cabin or lodge with easy access to electric service which is often not available on these secluded alpine properties.

 - Wildlife and Recreation: The land is located in Game Management Unit 84 and adjoins other large private ranches with thousands of acres of National Forest nearby.
 Mule deer, bear and turkey are seen regularly in and around the property and elk herds are often seen grazing in the meadows during early morning and early evening hours.
 The terrain, water resources, forage, and protective bedding areas on this ranch combine to create the ideal elk habitat.
 On several visits to the property during the fall months, bulls were heard bugling down the timbered hillsides.
 Because of its size, the property qualifies for registration in the Landowner Preference Program (LPP) allowing for the potential to obtain additional game tags each year.
 Equestrians would love this property as there is old jeep trail running through most of the property offering a scenic area for riding horses.
 The ranch is situated close to thousands of acres of the San Isabel National Forest and San Isabel Lake is an easy drive from the property offering additional recreational activities.
+The ranch has no conservation easements on it but would be an excellent candidate for a future conservation easement.

 - Water Rights: The property has a state permitted domestic well which allows an owner the right to use this water for in-house use, watering livestock and irrigation of up to 1 acre of land.